AgregoreWeb/website/docs/tutorials/ipfs-gallery/index.md

 }
 ```

-And register the event handlers
+And register the event handlers by adding the following to `galleryInit` in 'gallery.js':

 ```js
     document.querySelector(".gallery").addEventListener("dragover", e => e.preventDefault())